 - Point out letters on license plates.

-- Trace letters in hair gel, in the bath tub in shaving cream, write with sidewalk chalk and with a paint brush in water on the sidewalk.
+- Trace letters in hair gel, use shaving cream in the bathtub, write with sidewalk chalk or paintbrush dipped in water on the sidewalk.

 - Learn large to small and with their hands first.